Bylaws of the Staff Council of The University of Texas at Dallas - UTDPP1073

 - No member may hold more than one office at a time and no member shall be eligible to serve more than four consecutive terms in the same office.

 - Unexpired Term: In the event that the President is unable to complete the elected term of office, the Vice President shall assume the vacant office for the length of the unexpired term.
-In the event that the office of Vice President becomes vacant, a special election shall be held by the President in order to fill the vacant office for the remainder of the term and shall be by a simple majority vote of the members present and voting.
-Such an election may be held at any regular meeting of the Staff Council.
+In the event that the office of Vice President becomes vacant, a special election shall be held any regular meeting of the Staff Council with a quorum.

 - Recall: An officer may be recalled by a majority vote at a special meeting called for that purpose.
 The officer will continue to serve as a Staff Council member.
 However, the officer will be ineligible for any future election to an officer position without a unanimous decision by Staff Council.